Do I need more sleep?

 - Keep your caffeine intake in the morning before noon and then switch to water.

-Several key processes occur during sleep which make it so crucial.
+Many benefits of health occur during sleep.
 Our brain connections develop during sleep.
 If your children are arguing that they should stay up, remember they get smarter when they sleep and do not give in.
 Parents are often afraid a child that goes to bed early will wake up too early, but this is simply not the case.
 Experts say to look for that first yawn or eye rub, and make that their bedtime goal, they will wake up at their usual time.

 If you have to wake your child for school, they can use an earlier bedtime.